 - (a) Recommend to the Board a firm of external auditors to be engaged by the Corporation, and to verify the independence of such external auditors; - (b) Review and approve the fee, scope and timing of the audit and other related services rendered by the external auditors; - (c) Review the audit plan of the external auditors prior to the commencement of the audit; - (d) Review with the external auditors, upon completion of their audit: - (i) contents of their report; - (ii) scope and quality of the audit work performed; - (iii) adequacy of the Corporation's financial and auditing personnel; - (iv) co-operation received from the Corporation's personnel during the audit; - (v) internal resources used; - (vi) significant transactions outside of the normal business of the Corporation; - (vii) significant proposed adjustments and recommendations for improving internal accounting controls, accounting principles or management systems; and - (viii) the non-audit services provided by the external auditors; - (e) Discuss with the external auditors the quality and not just the acceptability of the Corporation's accounting principles; and - (f) Implement structures and procedures to ensure that the Committee meets the external auditors on a regular basis in the absence of management. - 3.
 Duties and responsibilities related to the Corporation's internal auditors - (a) Periodically review the internal audit function with respect to the organization, staffing and effectiveness of the internal audit department; - (b) Review and approve the internal audit plan; and - (c) Review significant internal audit findings and recommendations, and management's response thereto. - 4.
-Duties and responsibilities related to the Corporation's internal control procedures - (a) Review the appropriateness and effectiveness of the Corporation's policies and business practices which impact on the financial integrity of the Corporation, including those relating to internal auditing, insurance, accounting, information services and systems and financial controls, management reporting and risk management; - (b) Review compliance under the Corporation's Code of Conduct, Ethical Values and Anti-Corruption Policy;
+Duties and responsibilities related to the Corporation's internal control procedures - (a) Review the appropriateness and effectiveness of the Corporation's policies and business practices which impact on the financial integrity of the Corporation, including those relating to internal auditing, insurance, accounting, information services and systems and financial controls, management reporting and risk management; - (b) Together with the Corporation's Corporate Governance and Nominating Committee review compliance under the Corporation's Code of Conduct, Ethical Values and Anti-Corruption Policy (including oversight of financial and accounting whistleblower reports);